 Thank you very much to the author for offering me a free copy of her lovely book to review.
-This hidden YA gem gets 3.5 stars from me (and 4 stars on websites that don’t allow half-stars).
+This is a hidden YA gem.

 I have to say the concept was really interesting and the author’s approach reminded me a bit of another book I am currently reading: Wild Seed (nothing more awesome than being compared to Octavia E. Butler, right?).
 Of course, these are completely different concepts and stories, but they both deal with a) multicultural and multiracial environments; b) physical bodies as mere vessels; and c) If I may risk saying so, there’s deeper meaning underneath the Fantasy ‘cloak’ (pun intended – you will only understand after reading the book, so go ahead and grab your copy).

 Considering this book is YA, it should have been a challenge for the author to give a sense of all those teenage shallow’s desires VS the main’s character limitation to be even allowed to feel such.
 I think this was well done, though.
 Yes, there are tropes, which help the story fit into the ‘YA scene’, and I will use tvtropes.org’s nomenclature to give examples of these: ‘More Hero Than Thou’, ‘Two Guys and A Girl’, ‘Betty and Veronica’, ‘It’s Not You, It’s My Enemies’, ‘Target Human Sacrifice’, ‘The Prophecy’, ‘Loved I Not Honor More’ (feel free to research if they are not explicit enough, I won’t explain in detail how they relate to the story to avoid spoilers).
 As always, the secret is not about being original but finding original ways to approach common and relatable topics.